 In a fresh donor egg IVF cycle, donor eggs are retrieved and immediately fertilized with the male partner’s sperm, with the resulting fresh embryos transferred to the recipient.
-Remaining embryos can be frozen for future frozen embryo transfer procedures.
+The remaining embryos can be frozen for future frozen embryo transfer procedures.
 In other words, for future children and future siblings for your family.

 If it’s critical for you to have these multiple frozen embryos, a fresh donor cycle might be the best way to go.
 Why?
 It’s a simple numbers game.
 Recent research indicates that fresh eggs are more efficient at generating viable embryos.
 While egg retrieval from live donors can be inconsistent and can involve a long waiting period, there is a potential for a greater number of eggs to be retrieved per cycle, and thus a greater possible number of embryos.
-Frozen donor eggs are usually provided in consistent but smaller cohorts (batches of eggs).
-Though frozen donor eggs are as likely to result in a successful pregnancy, it might not result in as many embryos for the recipient to use for future IVF cycles because of the smaller batch of donor eggs.
+Frozen donor eggs are usually provided inconsistent but smaller cohorts (batches of eggs).
+Though frozen donor eggs are as likely to result in a successful pregnancy, they might not result in as many embryos for the recipient to use for future IVF cycles because of the smaller batch of donor eggs.

 As we’ve discussed before, one of the big disadvantages of working with fresh donor eggs is the wait.
 The donor’s menstrual cycle needs to be synchronized with the recipient’s, which could be a fairly time-consuming process.
 And then, once the process starts, there’s no guarantee that the donor will produce the number of eggs needed for success.
 There is an element of high risk involved.